Important information

 Potential problems

 If you had a transbronchial biopsy, there is a risk of leakage of air from the lung (one in 30) which may cause the lung to collapse.
-These leaks often seal up quickly on their own; however, in a small proportion of these cases, we might need to insert a chest drain (a small tube) to remove the unwanted air in the chest area.
+These leaks often seal up quickly on their own, however in a small proportion of cases we may need to insert a chest drain (a small tube) to remove the unwanted air in the chest cavity.
 In order to detect a leak you will have a chest x-ray about an hour after your procedure, and if a leak is detected you will be admitted to hospital.

 There may be a slight risk to teeth, crowns or dental bridgework; you should tell the nurse if you have any of these.

-Other rare complications of this procedure include aspiration pneumonia (inflammation of the lungs caused by inhaling or choking on vomit) and adverse reactions to the intravenous sedative drugs.
+Other rare complications of this procedure include aspiration pneumonia (inflammation of the lungs caused by inhaling or choking on vomit), and adverse reactions to the sedative drugs.

 As with all medical investigations, this procedure will not always show up all abnormalities and, on very rare occasions, a significant abnormality may not be identified.
 If you have any questions about this please ask either at the time of the procedure or the person who referred you.